NrgXnat/oasis-scripts/README.md

 2. Extract the .zip file onto your local computer and move the download_oasis_scripts.sh (or whichever script file you would like to use) into the folder you will be working from.

 3. Download or create a CSV of OASIS experiment IDs to use as an input to the script.
-This can be created from a search result table on XNAT Central, described on the XNAT Wiki on the [OASIS on XNAT Central](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html) page.
-Use **Options** then **Edit Columns** to include the "MR ID" column in your column view.
-Downloading the resulting table by selecting **Options** then **Spreadsheet**.
-Once you download a spreadsheet, remove all columns from it except for the "MR ID" column and save it as a .csv file.
-This can be done In Microsoft Excel by selecting Save As and choosing "CSV (Comma delimited) *.csv" as the file type.

-If you save a file using Microsoft Excel, you must convert it to Unix format before using it as input to a script.
-If the file is incorrectly formatted, you will receive "Illegal character" errors when you run the script.
-Instructions for doing this conversion can be found in the "[Note on Unix file formatting](https://github.com/NrgXnat/oasis-scripts#note-on-unix-file-formatting)" section of this README.
+Instructions for this can be found in the "[Creating a CSV file](#creating-a-csv-file-for-use-with-these-scripts)" section of this README.

 Move the resulting csv file into the same folder as the script.